 An inaugural meeting of the Malta Medical Officers Clinical Club was given at St Patrick's General Hospital by the DDMS on 11 September 1941.
 The aim of the club was for all three services to meet fortnightly, read papers and exchange views on diverse subjects.
 A discussion on sulphonamides was initiated by Lt Col Stanley J Hartfall (No 45 GH) and Lt Col J A Davidson.

 23 Oct 1941 War Substantive Major (Temporary Lt Colonel) J A Davidson was appointed to a Permanent Regular Army Commission Captain RAMC with retained seniority.

-Malta 10 Aug 1942 Birth of a son, John Stearns Davidson.
-The baby was baptised at St Oswald's Church Mtarfa on 1 December 1942.
+10 Aug 1942 Birth of a son, John Stearns Davidson.
+The baby was baptised at St Oswald's Chapel Mtarfa on 1 December 1942.

 1946 Commanding Officer British Military Hospital Rawalpindi.

 1948–1949 Served with the British Army of The Rhine.

 12 May 1949 Retired with the honorary rank of Lieutenant Colonel.

 15 Oct 1961 Ceased to remain on the Regular Army Reserve of Officers having reached the age limit of liability to recall.